 In February 2011 Lord Davies published a report calling for boards of all FTSE 100 companies to have at least 25% female representation by 2015.
 Since then there has been steady progress, with women now representing 17.3% compared to 12.5% in 2011 and the number of FTSE 100 companies with no women on the board falling from 21 to seven.

-Skills 4, which is based in Leeds, has already supported over 1,800 women advance their careers with employers such as Atkins, BAE Systems, Babcock and MBDA.
+Skills 4, which is based in Leeds, has already supported over 1,800 women to advance their careers with employers such as Atkins, BAE Systems, Babcock and MBDA.

 Jayne Little, Managing Director of Skills 4, explained: “Paying lip service to gender diversity can be costly, but future-focussed companies like Atkins who are genuinely embracing the issue, reap business rewards and see a real return on investment.”
 She added, “There is huge commonality in personal barriers to career progression for women in male-dominated sectors, the most profound being women’s reluctance to showcase their full business contribution and potential.
 Our programme helps women define with clarity and confidence what they can offer their business which gives employers a true picture of their full talent pool.”